• Dog Shock Collar – The Good and The Bad

 In shock mode, the electronic collar will deliver an electric current to the dog through two contact points at the dog’s neck.

-This electric shock will cause pain and physical discomfort to the dog, otherwise it would not be effective in conditioning the dog.
+This electric current will cause pain and physical discomfort to the dog, otherwise it would not be effective in conditioning him.

 The amount of pain delivered to the dog will depend on three key factors -

-The amount of pain that the dog actually feels will also depend on the physical characteristics of the dog, including size, skin and fur, as well as the temperament.
+The amount of pain that the dog actually feels, will also depend on the physical characteristics of the dog (e.g. size, skin, and fur), as well as the temperament of the dog.
 Some dogs are more sensitive to pain than others.

 Sometimes, words like stimulation are used to describe shock collars.
 I even saw them described as gentle training collars.